Murtoa Mechanics Institute Hall

 There is nothing more romantic than tying the knot at sunset.

-The lake precinct includes manicured lawns, benches and barbecue areas
+The Lake precinct includes manicured lawns, benches and BBQ areas.

 Murtoa Community House offers space for large size events.
 Includes a commercial kitchen, bar, a large hall that can be partitioned and a deck overlooking Lake Marma.